Variables in Webflow: Everything you need to know

 What are variables?

-Variables in Webflow are reusable values that you can define once and apply throughout your project.
-When you change the value of a variable, all elements using that variable update automatically.
+Variables in Webflow are reusable values you define once and apply across your project.
+When you update a variable, every element linked to it updates automatically, keeping your design consistent and easy to manage.

 Difference between variables and global classes

-While both variables and global classes aim to maintain consistency in your design, they serve different purposes and function differently.
+Variables and global classes both help maintain consistency in your design, but they serve different roles.

 Getting Started with Variables